-ACAD 111T: New Beginnings 4 - Advanced Career Skills.
+ACAD 111: New Beginnings 4 - Advanced Career Skills.
 (1) A personalized outreach program that encourages the development of advanced career and employability skills, reenforces positive life style changes, and supports individualized educational goals of students who are experiencing a challenging transition at home or work.
-CR/NC An equivalency articulation guide for other state institutions is available at the UNM-Los Alamos Registrar's Office.
-Please contact UNM-Los Alamos academic advisors for more information.
-UNM-Los Alamos reserves the right to cancel any course subject to budgetary requirements, enrollment figures, or availability of instructors.
-ACAD 192: Topics.
+CR/NC ACAD 192: Topics.
 (1-3) Titles will vary.
 CR/NC.